joshzcold/python.nvim/README.md

 Python Tools for Neovim

 > [!WARNING]
-> This plugin is currently in alpha status and can be subject to breaking changes
+> This plugin is currently in beta status and can be subject to breaking changes
 > Please file issues when found and feel free to contribute

 https://github.com/user-attachments/assets/025f8475-e946-4875-bc91-53508ea5d3fa